adesito/GigisPizzaHOL/poll/gigis-poll-HOL.md

 ![](./images/vbcs-createproject-04.png)

 If all values are correct then you can access your tenancy OSS and buckets.
-Select the bucket created in the First part of the demo and the zip file that you upload in there.
+Select the bucket [**bucket-vbcs-poll_**]created in the First part of the demo and the zip file [**vbcs-pollservice-projectwedo-devops-pollservice-demo.zip**] that you upload in there.
 Click **Finish** button to finish the project creation process.

 ![](./images/vbcs-createproject-05.png)